Naples Middle/High School: Present day

-Naples High School continues the use of the traditional colors of green and white and the Wildcat mascot.
+Naples High School continues the use of the traditional colors of green and white, along with the Wildcat mascot.
 Children of all NATO nationalities are accepted from the families assigned to Allied Joint Force Command Naples (JFC Naples, formerly AFSOUTH) and American installations in the greater Naples and Gaeta area.
-Students from the following nations have attended our school in recent years: Bosnia, Bulgaria, Canada, Greece, Italy, Japan, Poland, Romania, Slovenia, Spain, Ukraine, United Kingdom, and the USA.
+Students from the following nations have attended our school in recent years: Bosnia and Herzegovina, Bulgaria, Canada, Greece, Italy, Japan, Poland, Romania, Slovenia, Spain, Ukraine, United Kingdom, and the United States.

 Naples American High School has transitioned through the years from one room in a hotel to its present modern facility with Internet connectivity in every classroom.
-School programs have moved from correspondence courses to such state of the art courses as the Cisco Networking Academy, Computer Services and Support, and advanced placement courses in English, Mathematics, Science, History, Computer Programming, and Art.
+School programs have moved from correspondence courses to such courses as the Cisco Networking Academy, Computer Services and Support, and advanced placement courses in English, Mathematics, Science, History, Computer Programming, and Art.
 Support services are provided in English, reading, mathematics, and learning strategies.
 Students who are “in the middle” and show academic potential are provided support through the AVID program.
-Study trips, athletic competitions, and honors workshops insure that students enjoy life beyond the classroom in the culturally rich environment in which families are located in Italy.